Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Turn a noisy room into a quiet space

 Keeping equipment rooms quiet is challenging but very important when designing and maintaining buildings.
-When you understand how noise travels and use the right soundproofing techniques and materials, you can really cut down on unwanted noise from these busy rooms.
+Understanding how noise travels and using the right sound management techniques and materials can help reduce unwanted noise from these busy rooms.

-Our experts will start by thoroughly checking how sound moves through your mechanical room.
-Then we'll create a noise reduction plan that fits your needs and your budget.
-We use only the best materials and latest techniques to install high-quality soundproofing solutions.
-Plus, we stick around to help maintain everything, making sure it keeps working well for years to come.
+Our experts will start by thoroughly checking how sound moves through your equipment space.
+Then, we'll create a sound management plan that fits your needs and your budget.
+We use only the best materials and latest techniques to install high-quality sound dampening solutions.
+Plus, we stick around to help maintain everything, making sure it keeps working well for years to come

-Get in touch with New York Soundproofing today to set up a meeting.
 We'll help you take the first step toward making your building quieter and more comfortable.
-With our help, your noisy equipment room can become an example of sound control done right.
+With our help, your noisy equipment room can become an example of sound management done right.

 In this video New York Soundproofing demonstrates the dramatic difference before - and after - installing our acoustic panels.
 This acoustic treatment project was at the Galaxy Visuals video studio - a state-of-the-art video studio in Brooklyn, NY.